simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 - **Path**: The path of the file associated with the threat.
 - **RecommendedAction**: Provides guidance on the recommended action to take for mitigating the threat.

-By leveraging the information obtained from `Get-MpThreatCatalog`, you can gain valuable insights into potential threats and make informed decisions regarding the appropriate actions to mitigate them.
+By using the information obtained from `Get-MpThreatCatalog`, you can gain valuable insights into potential threats and make informed decisions regarding the appropriate actions to mitigate them.
 Whether it's isolating, removing, or monitoring a specific threat, the detailed catalog empowers you to respond effectively to security incidents.

 For more information on using `Get-MpThreatCatalog` and interpreting its results, refer to the official Microsoft documentation.

-Stay vigilant and regularly utilize the `Get-MpThreatCatalog` command to stay informed about the evolving threat landscape and enhance the security of your system.
+Stay vigilant and regularly use the `Get-MpThreatCatalog` command to stay informed about the evolving threat landscape and enhance the security of your system.

 ### 6. [**Add-MpPreference**](https://learn.microsoft.com/en-us/powershell/module/defender/add-mppreference?view=windowsserver2022-ps)